hashicorp/terraform/website/source/docs/enterprise/artifacts/managing-versions.html.md

 ---
+layout: "artifacts"
-title: "Managing Artifact Versions"
+page_title: "Managing Artifact Versions"
+sidebar_current: "docs-enterprise-Provider"
+description: |-
+  Artifacts are versioned and assigned a version number, here is how to manage the versions.
 ---

 # Managing Artifact Versions

-Artifacts stored in Atlas are versioned and assigned a version number.
+Artifacts stored in Terraform Enterprise are versioned and assigned a version number.
 Versions are useful to roll back, audit and deploy images specific versions of images to certain environments in a targeted way.